I love denim quilts made from old blue jeans. They are great when used as a picnic blanket or just as a nice heavy warm quilt on a winter’s day.

 In this denim quilt tutorial, I am going to show you how I join and assemble a jean quilt using quilt-as-you-go.

 There is a Part 1 to this post.

 Visit the first post to see how to make the quilt-as-you-go denim and scrap quilt blocks and then come back here to read how to put the quilt together.

-NOTE: As well as the written pattern/tutorial below there is also a video version of this post that you can find here.
+NOTE: As well as the written pattern/tutorial below, if you prefer video tutorials check out the video version of this post that you can find here:

 How Many Quilt Blocks Should I Make?

 My finished quilt size was 62.5″ x 75″ – so a large throw size essentially.
 But you could easily add more blocks to make yours bigger.

 To make the same size quilt as I did you need to make 120 of what I am calling ‘quarter blocks’ – these are the blocks in my first post about this quilt.

 4 of these quarter blocks combine to make 1 wonky diamond block.